 “I was open to seeking help.
 Knowing the impact it had on everyone around me, especially my younger siblings, I wanted to do something about it.”

 Our families can play a key role in our mental health and wellbeing.
-Good family relationships can make us feel safe, loved and provide a sense of belonging.
-Often we learn the skills to manage life difficulties through our family.
+Good family relationships can make us feel safe and loved, and provide a sense of belonging.
+Often we learn the skills to manage life’s difficulties from our family.

-Your family can be one of your main supports if you have mental health problems.
-Being close to you, they can notice changes in your behaviour and be a listening post or accompany you to appointments.
+Your family can be one of your main supports if you have mental health issues.
+Being close to you, they can notice changes in your behaviour and be there for you when you need support.

 Learning ways to help you and your family support each other with mental health issues can be an important part of recovery.